Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Box 1: Master.
 Box 2: Develop.
 - [ ] Box 1: Master.
 Box 2: Feature.

-### DRAG DROP You have an Azure DevOps release pipeline as shown in the following exhibit.
+### You have an Azure DevOps release pipeline as shown in the following exhibit.
 You need to complete the pipeline to configure OWASP ZAP for security testing.
 Which five Azure CLI tasks should you add in sequence?
-To answer, move the tasks from the list of tasks to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 566](images/question566.jpg)